0xEigenLabs/eigen-prover/executor/README.md

 # Prerequisites

-Currently, executor is dependent of eigen-prover repo.
-Make sure you have eigen-prover repo locally, and create soft links under this directiry to SM and starksj directory.
+Currently, executor is dependent of eigen-zkvm repo.
+Make sure you have eigen-zkvm repo locally, and create soft links under this directiry to SM and starksj directory.
 ```bash
 cd $YOUR_DIRECTORY